Colorado elopement guide

 What’s the cost of eloping in Colorado?

-The cost of eloping in Colorado really comes down to your budget.
-The only required expense is the $30 cost for the Colorado marriage license.
-Anything beyond that is up to you.
+The only required cost to elope in Colorado is the $30 fee for the marriage license.
+Anything beyond that is up to you!

 But I’m sure you’d like some real examples, so that you can plan out your own elopement budget.
 I’m going to show two different examples of different price points, without including travel costs since those vary so much depending on where you’re based.
 Neither of these examples include any costs related to inviting guests, which can add up quickly with accommodations, meals, drinks, and even permit/venue fees since most free locations do not allow large groups.